interzoid/fullnamematchscore-go/README.md

 - an API License key, available at https://www.interzoid.com
 - two individual full names to compare

-Begin by importing the package:
+Begin by retrieving the package:

+    go get "github.com/interzoid/fullnamematchscore-go"

+Import the package into your code:

     import "github.com/interzoid/fullnamematchscore-go"